DanChugani/water-me/README.md

 ## Security & Privacy
 - All secrets are stored in `.env.local` (not tracked by git)
 - The app is internal-only and blocks search engine indexing via `robots.txt`
-- Only Identos email addresses are allowed to sign in
+- Only IDENTOS email addresses are allowed to sign in

 ## Deployment
 - Configure production environment variables as above